 Chris Evert/Raymond James Pro-Celebrity Tennis Classic

-Chris Evert and the Ounce of Prevention Fund of Florida recently announced Alexis St. Hilaire, a single mother from Tallahassee, as the recipient of the 2016 Vitas Gerulaitis Memorial Scholarship.
-The two-year college scholarship is awarded each year to women who have demonstrated a strong desire to improve their lives by participating in community-based prevention programs administered in partnership with the Ounce of Prevention Fund.
+Chris Evert and the Ounce of Prevention Fund of Florida announced Jaquira Church of Orlando as the recipient of the 2019 Vitas Gerulaitis Memorial Scholarship and Dana Tiek-Sosa of Port Charlotte as the recipient of the 2019 Alan Thicke Memorial Scholarship.
+The two-year college scholarships are named in honor of the late Vitas Gerulaitis, a tennis pro known for his compassion and generosity and the late actor Alan Thicke, a loyal participant and supporter of Evert's annual pro-celebrity tennis tournament.
+They are awarded each year to women who have demonstrated a strong desire to improve their lives by participating in community-based prevention programs administered in partnership with the Ounce of Prevention Fund.

-The scholarship presentation was a highlight of the 27th annual Chris Evert Raymond James Pro-Celebrity Tennis Classic.
-"I'm proud to name Alexis St. Hilaire as the recipient of the 2016 Vitas Gerulaitis Memorial Scholarship," said Chris Evert.
+"I'm proud to name Jaquira Church as the recipient of the 2019 Vitas Gerulaitis Memorial Scholarship," said Chris Evert.
 "She possesses the strength to thrive in the face of adversity and understands the importance of education in reaching her goals.
-It is an honor to help young women like Alexis achieve their dreams."
+It is an honor to help young women like Jaquira achieve their dreams."

-"For more than 20 years, this scholarship program has empowered dozens of women to improve their lives, and the lives of their children, by pursuing their educational goals," said Douglas Sessions, Jr., President and CEO of the Ounce of Prevention Fund.
-"We are pleased to partner with Chris Evert Charities to help families become self-sufficient and provide their children with the best start in life."
+"Since 1994, these scholarship programs have empowered 45 women to improve their lives, and the lives of their children, by pursuing their educational goals," said Douglas Sessions, Jr., President and CEO of the Ounce of Prevention Fund.
+"We are pleased and honored to partner with Chris Evert Charities to help families become self-sufficient and provide their children with the best start in life."